mbmccormick/mbmccormick.github.io/_posts/2014-06-14-install-crashplan-on-western-digital-my-cloud.md

 If that doesn't work for you, you can download the package on your local machine and copy it over via Windows Explorer.

 Next, we need to extract the package.
-Do that with the following commands:
+Do that with the following command:

 {% gist mbmccormick/a27710f85c38262806e0 %}